zhao-lang/p2-continuous-control/REPORT.md

 My initial implementation using Ornstein–Uhlenbeck noise was failing to learn.
 I then added an epsilon-greedy decay to the noise samples to improve learning.

+In the 20 Agent version, average score ended up dipping under 30 after 100 episodes using a learning rate of `1e-3`, decreasing the learning rate to `1e-4` stabilized the learning and improved the average score.

 ## Future improvements

 Some different things to try: